xpmethod/xpmethod.github.io/README.md

 - set your editor to hard-wrap at 78 characters
 - if you are using vim, use the sample .vimrc file provided here for lab defaults
+- for links to static pages use internet archive snapshots as much as possible to minimize link rot
+- instead of issues use the TODO file